 Upon successful completion, students will have the knowledge and skills to:

-- discuss recent advances in plant and mammalian biochemistry;
+- Compare and contrast recent advances in plant and mammalian biochemistry.

-- have an appreciation of the role that molecules play in a numbers of disease states and the therapies used to combat these disorders;
+- Understand the role that molecules play in a numbers of disease states and analyse the therapies used to combat these disorders.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including:

 - Face-to face component which may consist of 3 x 1 hour lectures per week and 1 x 1 hours of tutorial per week throughout the semester.

 - Approximately 75 hours of self-study which will include preparation for lectures, presentations and other assessment tasks.